 White vinegar is a mild acid.
 It will not kill 100% of mold spores but can be effective for light stains on your siding.

-How to clean vinyl siding high up?
+How should I clean vinyl siding high up?

 There are several solutions to cleaning hard-to-reach areas on your vinyl siding, such as wand extensions and soft bristle brushes with long handles, but it’s best to hire a professional in these cases.
 An experienced technician will be able to safely and completely clean all areas of your vinyl siding.